 Next up: understand whom you’re trying to reach.
 Take stock of your current customer base and demographics before deciding on a potential audience.

 To do that, take advantage of free resources available from major social network providers.
-Alternatively, you could hire a company that specialises in custom research to gather information about your customers’ interests, behaviours, needs, concerns, etc.
+Alternatively, you could hire a company specialising in custom research to gather information about your customers’ interests, behaviours, needs, concerns, etc.

 By identifying your target audience, you can start thinking about why people would join your page and what things they would find interesting.

-If you want to make sure the right people see it, consider setting up an opt-in form for interested parties.
+Consider setting up an opt-in form for interested parties to ensure the right people see it.
 And if you want to get even more specific, hundreds of companies online specialise in this process (they use complex algorithms to determine who is most likely to join your page).